smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 Make sure SDL Core and the HMI are running prior to running Hello Sdl Android !!!

-To know more about how to connect the app to the infotainment ssytem, please check the [Connecting to an Infotainment System guide](Getting Started With Android/Connecting to an Infotainment System )
+To know more about how to connect the app to the infotainment system, please check the [Connecting to an Infotainment System guide](Getting Started/Connecting to an Infotainment System)

 ### Troubleshooting
 Sometimes things don't always go as planned, and so this section exists.
 If your app compiles and does NOT show up on the HMI, there are a few things to check out.